Crozwd/CHN-OS/README.md

-# Welcome to use CHN-OS
+# WELCOME TO USE CHN-OS
 ### BETTER CHANGE WIN10 by Crozwd